 For additional information, see the Academic Bulletin: Pre-Business Management.

 Many entry-level positions of responsibility in business are available to the liberal arts graduate.
 Students desiring a business career should plan their course of study as early as their sophomore year by consulting with the Center for Advising, Internships & Lifelong Career Development as well as their academic advisor.

 While most MBA’s require significant work experience, a small number do not.
 If a student intends to proceed to one of these programs immediately after Dickinson, then the Graduate Examination Test (GMAT, MAT, GRE) should be taken by the fall semester of the senior year.

 If the student intends to work for 2-3 years prior to applying, which is a more common path, then the appropriate test can be taken at some point after graduation.
 However, it is a good idea to take it relatively soon after leaving Dickinson, when one’s mental acuity is likely to be at its highest and the habits of studying are still fresh.

-See the Career Center staff for information and assistance with admission to MBA programs.
+See the Center for Advising, Internships & Lifelong Career Devlopment staff for information and assistance with admission to MBA programs.
 Contact the INBM department at x1177 to set up an appointment to speak to a member of the INBM faculty.